*UPDATE 25/11/20: BIRMINGHAM IS CURRENTLY IN TIER 3 AND PUBS, BARS AND RESTAURANTS ARE CLOSED*

 Please note the below info has been edited since publication in line with the updated government advice.
-Anything marked with * has been edited.
+Latest edit: 12/10/20.

-– Local lockdown means you can’t have people (outside of your household or bubble) in your home or garden.
-This includes parties, bbqs, orgies etc.
+– The Birmingham local lockdown means you can’t have people (outside of your household or bubble) in your home.
+This includes parties, dates, book clubs, orgies etc.

-– * You can still eat out and drink in venues across the city.
-This is exactly the same as the updated national lockdown rules.
+– You can still eat out and drink in venues across the city.
 You will need a face covering until you’re seated at a table.

-– * A 10pm curfew is now in place for pubs, bars and restaurants.
+– Some rules are the same nationally: a 10pm curfew is now in place for all pubs, bars and restaurants in England.
 You must be seated at all times (eg no standing in/outside bars with friends) and a face covering is required when moving around.

-– You can still meet up to 5 friends or family to picnic in the park but you must follow social distancing rules.
+– What about eating together elsewhere?
+You can meet up to 5 friends or family to picnic in a private garden or the park but you must follow social distancing rules.
 I wouldn’t lick the playground swings either…

 – Support venues you care about surviving this.
 They need you.
 Also choose places that are following guidelines and putting safety as a priority – we all need to work together now if we want this to end!